mattisongjj/StoreBot/README.md

         6. The 'Cancel Transaction' option will cancel the transaction.

-    - Note that one store can have only one ongoing transaction at all times, and thus a new transaction can only be started when all transactions have been confirmed or cancelled.
+    - Note that one store can have only one ongoing transaction at all times, and thus a new transaction can only be started when the current transaction has been confirmed or cancelled.

 - **Viewing Transaction History**